Pylons/pyramid_blogr/docs/index.rst

    authorization
    authentication

-The complete sourcecode for this application is available at:
+The complete source code for this application is available at:

 https://github.com/Pylons/pyramid_blogr